chmccue/ui-selenium-java-cucumber-gradle-automation-framework/README.md

 ## Usage

-### Running locally with a browser driver through Gradle
+### Running tests locally

+There are multiple ways to run the tests locally.

 First modify the `.env` file:
 ```bash